pdrzxzz/books-and-synthesis/README.md

 Current Theory:
 *Thinking in Systems* – Donella Meadows — Page 94
-*How to Read a Book* – Mortimer Adler
+*How to Read a Book* – Mortimer Adler — Page 25 — Reading as learning Current practice:
-Current practice:

 ### **0. Technical Foundations**